Keep Your Soul Together

 Keep Your Soul Together is an album recorded in 1973 by jazz trumpeter Freddie Hubbard.
 It was his fifth studio album released on Creed Taylor's CTI label, and features performances by Hubbard, Junior Cook, George Cables, Aurell Ray, Kent Brinkley, Ron Carter, Ralph Penland and Juno Lewis.

+Reception

+Eric Kriss gave the album 5 stars in his DownBeat review.
+Kriss wrote of the album, "It’s representative of the music Hubbard is playing live and it illustrates why his influence has been so deeply felt".
+Kriss also singled out the contributions of Cables and Cook.